Agriculture

 Planting

 The planting of mangoes is usually done in the month of July-August in rainfed areas and during February-March in irrigated areas.
 In heavy rainfall zones, planting is done at the end of the rainy season.
-Mango can be propagated from seed or grafts.
+Mango can be propagated from seeds or grafts.
 The spacing pattern should be 10 x 10 m in the dry zones where growth is less, to 12 x 12 m in heavy rainfall areas and rich soils where enough vegetative growth occurs.

 Training and Pruning